GrieferAtWork/deemon/README.md

   - The builtin type <code>set</code> has been renamed to <code>hashset</code>. <code>set from deemon</code> is now the base-class for set-like objects
     - Shouldn't really cause any problems in old code though, because deemon 100+'s <code>set</code>-type has always been broken, and never got fixed
   - The builtin <code>set</code> object (now called <code>hashset</code>) actually works
-  - Not every object can be weakly referenced now, and instead of a dedicated keyword <code>weak</code>, <code>weakref from deemon</code> is used to construct weak references
+  - Not every object can be weakly referenced, and instead of a dedicated keyword <code>weak</code>, <code>weakref from deemon</code> is used to construct weak references
   - Single-element tuples can now be constructed as <code>(foo,)</code>
-  - While deemon 100's compiler configuration handled pretty much any syntax problem with a warning, deemon 200 is default-configured to produce errors, thus preventing faulty code from accidentally being executed
+  - While deemon 100's compiler configuration handled pretty much any syntax problem as a warning, deemon 200 is default-configured to produce errors, thus preventing faulty code from accidentally being executed

 ### Noteworthy maintained features (that will stay)
   - Inplace source formatting <code>deemon -F</code>